trofi/trofi.github.io.gen/posts/297-32-bit-file-API-strikes-back.md

 While projects gradually migrate to new APIs `bootstrapTools` should be rebuilt to get the updates.
 I hope some form of
 <https://github.com/NixOS/nixpkgs/issues/253713> process will be in
 place to make it smoother.
-Otherwise one-off
+Otherwise, one-off
 <https://github.com/NixOS/nixpkgs/issues/253274> update will have to do.

 If you see a project that still uses 32-bit APIs please send a patch upstream to use 64-bit API if possible.
-Chances are it will fix real breakage on filesystems with 64-bit inodes.
+Chances are it will fix real breakage on filesystems with 64-bit `inodes`.

 Have fun!